Insurance Terms & Definitions

 Errors & Omissions Legal liability coverage, including defense costs, for claims alleging unauthorized use of titles, format, ideas, characters and plots; plagiarism and unfair competition.
 Also provides coverage for alleged libel, slander, defamation of character or invasion of privacy.

-Essential Element Essential element refers to a person who is essential to the production.
+Essential Element refers to a person who is essential to the production.
 This is a policy endorsement added to cast coverage wording.
 A claim is made under the cast coverage if death or injury or sickness for a specified time of an essential element during pre-production or principal photography prevents the completion and delivery required by the distributors and makes it necessary to abandon the production.
 A separate charge generally applies.

 Excess Liability (Movie Boat Program) The basic Movie Boat Line Slip covers Protection & Indemnity in the amount of $1,000,000.
 Each vessel is considered a separate insured entity. $9,000,000 excess can be attached without notice to underwriters.
 Higher amounts of excess liability can be arranged.